 - 100% Pinot Noir

-The grapes were fermented in one-ton microfermenters using native yeasts.
+The grapes were fermented in one-ton microfermenters using native yeasts, half destemmed and half with stems included.
 After pressing, the wine was moved into year-old Marcel Cadet 60-gallon barrels, for a hint of oak.
-The wine stayed on its lees, stirred occasionally, for a year and a half before being blended and bottled in April 2016.
+The wine stayed on its lees, stirred occasionally, for a year and a half before being blended and bottled in April 2017.